KithubX/angular/aio/content/guide/upgrade.md

 ##### Do's and Don'ts
+Within component directives, there are some Do's and Don't you should follow to be Angular compatible.
+All of the following guidelines fall within the definition of component directives.
+Redefine your

 To be Angular compatible, an AngularJS component directive **should** configure these attributes as follows:
 * `restrict: 'E'`.
 This is the default of restrict and should be the only way of writing the attribute.
 Components are always restricted to elements (i.e. restrict: 'E').